Sleicreider/UE5MassTest/README.md

 TODO:
 Buggy: Height Tracing disabling doesn't work for Usable Objects.
 Position Snapping: Some agents snap to their end position (LoDOff Processor is off tho?)
+Agent Avoidance: Disable avoidance if they are blocked too long (Planet Coaster approach) Reduce force when reenabling avoidance: currently avoidance is disabled for far away LoDs, on reenabling it crowded areas get pushed beyond paths or clip through objects.

 Documentation:

 Current UE5 official documentation, therefore here is some of my observations and understandings of parts from the system:
 The goal is to create a Roller Coaster Tycoon like crowd, which is running around in a park, using objects or targeting POI (points of interests)
 Basic behavior of the agents is done in the State Tree via custom Tasks.

 Vertex Texture Animation: